Reader Question: “How Do I Start Investing With Only $100?”

 Our founder, Kyle Taylor, has written about how he escaped the “paycheck to paycheck” lifestyle — and saving the first $100 really was the hardest part.

 Investing $100 will not only start earning you some interest, but can also help you get in the habit of saving each month.
 Every little bit helps!

 So, yes, Christopher!
-We think you should totally start investing with just $100.
+We think you should start investing with just $100.

 How to Start Investing — With Just Your Phone

-This is where it gets a little tricker.
+This is where it gets a little trickier.

-We’re not going to offer any stock advice, but can tell you one of the biggest problems with investing such a small amount of money is that brokerage fees can be exorbitant.
+We’re not going to offer any stock advice — or even guarantee investing will make you money — but can tell you one of the biggest problems with investing such a small amount of money is that brokerage fees can be exorbitant.